-A. Not surprisingly, why can subordinate ratings be difficult to obtain?

-B. Feedback from which of the following sources resulted in the most performance change? (a) supervisors, (b) peers, (c) subordinates (same thing as direct reports)

-A. Not surprisingly, what is the main problem with self-assessments?

-B. How do self-appraisals correlate with (1) actual performance, (2) subordinate ratings, and (3) supervisor ratings?

-C. Note that there is little agreement between self-assessments and supervisory assessments.
+- 5. 239,1-2 - A. Not surprisingly, why can subordinate ratings be difficult to obtain? - B. Feedback from which of the following sources resulted in the most performance change? (a) supervisors, (b) peers, (c) subordinates (same thing as direct reports) - 6.
+240,1. - A. Not surprisingly, what is the main problem with self-assessments? - B. How do self-appraisals correlate with (1) actual performance, (2) subordinate ratings, and (3) supervisor ratings? - C. Note that there is little agreement between self-assessments and supervisory assessments.
 What are the very important implications of this difference, from a behavioral perspective?
-(Answer: Given that self-assessments do not agree with supervisory assessments and individuals rate themselves higher, employees are not going to believe that the rewards they receive are truly contingent upon their performance.
-Clearly, from a behavioral perspective, that is likely to lead to performance problems because people are going to believe that they are not getting the rewards they deserve.
-It can also lead to strained relations between supervisors and employees).

-- 7. 241,1-251,1.
+Answer: Given that self-assessments do not agree with supervisory assessments and individuals rate themselves higher, employees are not going to believe that the rewards they receive are truly contingent upon their performance.
+Clearly, from a behavioral perspective, that is likely hurt performance because people are going to believe that they are not getting the rewards they deserve.
+In addition, iIt can also lead to strained relations between supervisors and employees. - 7.
+241,1-251,1.
 Not for the exam, but Aamodt does an excellent job in describing and explaining the various types of performance appraisal instruments.
 Remember this if you ever need to look up something about different types of performance appraisal instruments. - 8.
 243,6.
 Why do employers use employee comparisons rather than rating scales? - 9.
 245,3-246,0 and ppt.
-Describe and explain the major drawback with forced distribution performance appraisals (don't just say "unfairness" as in 245,2- explain why these are often/usually considered to be "unfair").

-The following material will not be on the exam: As Aamodt states, more than 20% of Fortune 1000 companies use forced distribution systems.
+Describe and explain the major drawback with forced distribution performance appraisals (don't just say "unfairness" as in 245,2- explain why these are often/usually considered to be "unfair"). - The following material will not be on the exam: As Aamodt states, more than 20% of Fortune 1000 companies use forced distribution systems.
 However, there have been some very public lawsuits over the use of these type of systems because of the extent to which underrepresented groups tend to be disproportionately ranked in the low category.
 As a result both Ford and Goodyear (targets of the lawsuits) have stopped using them (Levi, 2012).
-So, be careful with these.

-Also, you might find the two articles at the end of the study objectives interesting.
-In 2013, Yahoo's new CEO implemented a new appraisal system that requires managers to rank workers on a curve.
-The second article, published in the New York Times in Feb.
-2016, discusses the fall-out that has caused.

-- 10. 246,2.
-What is the greatest problem with employee comparison methods? - 11.
+So, be careful with these. - 10.
+246,2.
+What is the greatest problem with all employee comparison methods? - 11.
 248,5.
 State and define/explain the two types of rating errors that are the main problems with graphic rating scales.
 Halo is defined on page 259, 5, 1st sentence and leniency is defined on page 259,2. - 12.
 248,6-249,1.
-Based on the following material, state the reasons why behavioral checklists should not be seen as "behavioral" (as in behavior analysis) method of performance appraisal.

-Behavioral checklists are often referred to as a "behavioral" (as in behavior analysis) performance appraisal system because they are based on observable behaviors.
+Based on the following material, state the reasons why behavioral checklists should not be seen as "behavioral" (as in behavior analysis) method of performance appraisal. - Behavioral checklists are often referred to as a "behavioral" (as in behavior analysis) performance appraisal system because they are based on observable behaviors.
 And many in OBM recommend their use.
 However, they should not be seen as an acceptable way to measure performance from a behavioral perspective unless we have no other choice.